zephyrproject-rtos/zephyr/doc/platform/galileo.rst

 =========================

-Prepare either an SD-micro card or USB flash drive to boot the Zephyr project on a Galileo board.
+Prepare either an SD-micro card or USB flash drive to boot the Zephyr application image on a Galileo board.
 The following instructions apply to both devices.